 Slack open source platforms like Rocket.Chat, on the opposite, offer the most open and flexible licenses available for software, allowing users to:

-- Develop features and apps according to their needs;
+- Develop features and apps according to their needs, and make changes to the code accordingly

-- Fully control their communication workspace and changes made to its code;
+- Fully control their communication workspace by self hosting made to its code

-- Rely on a dynamic open-source community improving the platform continually.
+- Rely on a dynamic open-source community improving the platform continuously

 2) Security concerns: what makes SaaS companies like Slack vulnerable?